tigr0w/BC-SECURITY_Empire/docs/plugins/plugin-development.md

     * If using `auto_start`, the default settings should be valid
   * `auto_execute` - Automatically execute the plugin when Empire starts
 * Execution can be disabled by setting `self.execution_enabled = False`
+* `PluginTask` should now use the id of the plugin instead of the name

 ## Future Work
 * improved plugin logging -